pecorawal/blog/transitgw/osd-transitgw.md

 2. Create Private ROSA cluster
 3. Create the public VPC that will connect the cluster to the internet, we will call it Egress VPC
 4. Allow DNS between vpcs
-5. Create subnets and network stuff.
+5. Create subnets and extra resources.

 ## Create private VPC - CLUSTER VPC